 13. Serenading the Bride-to-Be

 Before the wedding, the groom-to-be surprises his bride-to-be by performing a romantic song.
 Also known as the Serenata, this Colombian wedding tradition involves the groom-to-be and a band singing a song in front of their friends and family.
 Although viewed as an informal gesture, the serenade generally marks the beginning of the wedding procession; moreover, the performance precedes a party.
-This tradition can also be found in other Hispanic countries.
+This tradition can also be found in other Hispanic countries like Costa Rica.

 14. Small Guest Lists